 The Marine Biological Laboratory (MBL) invites applicants who are recent graduates of undergraduate programs and who are interested in pursuing careers in the life sciences.
 Completion of bachelor’s degree by August 2024 is required.

-In 2023, our pilot year for the program, we will focus enrollment of scholars who currently attend undergraduate institutions within these five geographic areas – Atlanta, Boston, Puerto Rico, San Antonio, and Atlanta – with the expectation for expansion of our recruitment areas in 2024.
+In 2024 we will focus enrollment of scholars who currently attend undergraduate institutions within these five geographic areas – Atlanta, Boston, Puerto Rico, San Antonio, and San Diego – with the expectation for expansion of our recruitment areas.

 Assisting in the diversification of the STEM workforce is a core value of the MBL, we encourage all who are interested in pursuing a graduate degree (masters or PhD) in the biological sciences to apply.